-Dr. Rajendra Prasad was the President of the Constituent Assembly and the first President of independent India.
-He was only President to have been re-elected for a second term and served for a total of twelve years.
+Dr. Rajendra Prasad was the President of the Constituent Assembly and the first President of independent India from 1950 to 1962.

 Rajendra Prasad's Timeline

 He was born on 3rd December 1884 in the Siwan district of Bihar.
 After completing his Masters degree in Economics from the University of Calcutta in 1907, he went on to study law at the Calcutta Law College and practiced at the Calcutta High Court.
 Later, he transferred to the Patna High Court where he founded the Bihar Law Weekly.

 Prasad gave up his legal career to join the independence movement in 1920 and was imprisoned during the Salt Satyagraha in 1931 and the Quit India movement in 1942.
 In 1911 he became a member of the Indian National Congress and served as its President thrice.